Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

   az --version
   ```

-- Login to AZ CLI using the _`az login`_ command.
+- Login to Azure CLI using the _`az login`_ command.

 - Ensure that you have selected the correct subscription you want to deploy ArcBox to by using the _`az account list --query "[?isDefault]"`_ command.
-If you need to adjust the active subscription used by Az CLI, follow [this guidance](https://learn.microsoft.com/cli/azure/manage-azure-subscriptions-azure-cli#change-the-active-subscription).
+If you need to adjust the active subscription used by Azure CLI, follow [this guidance](https://learn.microsoft.com/cli/azure/manage-azure-subscriptions-azure-cli#change-the-active-subscription).

 - ArcBox must be deployed to one of the following regions. **Deploying ArcBox outside of these regions may result in unexpected behavior or deployment errors.**